Strumenta/SmartReader/docfx_project/articles/notes.md

 ```

 Alternatively, you can retrieve the content yourself in some other way and just use SmartReader to extract the article from the text.

+### Potential Thread Issues when Using Synchronous Methods

+There are potential issues in using synchronous methods.
+That is because the underlying methods to request HTTP content provided by .NET are all asynchronous.
+So when you call a synchronous method of SmartReader, behind the scene we actually have still to call an asynchronous method to download the content and wait for the call to finish.

+As [pointed out by theolivenbaum](https://github.com/Strumenta/SmartReader/pull/21#issuecomment-687591716), this can lead to issues:

+> you can easily get on thread starvation issues when using synchronous methods over asynchronous.
+>